7shi/dante-la-el/Inferno/MT/compare-en.md

 that thou lead me thither whom thou now hast said,
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">133</td><td>
-lead me there where you said,
+that you lead me there where you said,
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">133</td><td>
 that you lead me to where you spoke of,
 </td></tr>
 <tr><td>Bard-1</td><td align="right">133</td><td>
-that you lead me there where you said
+that you lead me there where you said now,
 </td></tr>
 <tr><td>Bard-2</td><td align="right">133</td><td>
-That you lead me there where now you said,
+that you lead me there where you have now said,
 </td></tr>
 <tr><td>DeepL</td><td align="right">133</td><td>
 That thou bring me thither where now thou saidst,